AdilZouitine/outfit/README.md

 wardrobe.tidy() # commit your experiment in database

-# If you want to have the best experiments
+# If you want to get the best experiments

 for exp in wardrobe.get_best_scores(mode='max',on_score='val acc'):
     '''